Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/01_Architecture.md

     optimised more for bandwidth than small individual operations.

 ???
-Example "Bringing CERN LHC computations to an HPC infrastructure."
+Example "Case Study: Bringing CERN LHC computations to an HPC infrastructure."
     CERN came telling on a EuroHPC Summit Week before the COVID pandemic that they would start using more HPC and less cloud and that they expected a 40% cost reduction that way.
     At that time they were working with CSCS to bring part of the computations to the